aws-samples/bedrock-access-gateway/docs/Usage.md

 **Important Notice**: Please carefully review the following points before using this proxy API for Multimodal.

 1. This API is only supported by Claude 3 model.
-2. You should ensure the image url can be publicly accessible in the Lambda/Fargate.

 **Example Request**